At Ark St Alban’s Academy, our curriculum is best understood through the answers to the following three questions:

 Implementation

 Our academic curriculum is taught and sequenced in a way which supports pupils to know and remember more over time.
-It supports pupils to flourish as confident learners by prioritising three key approaches:
+It supports pupils to flourish as confident learners by prioritising three main principles:

 - Continually building on prior knowledge, and where gaps exist in that prior knowledge, identifying and addressing them precisely and quickly.